All Episodes

 And that was the first telltale sign that things were going way off course.

-But the fact that they knew and had questions about, and our own intelligence community had real grave concerns about the authenticity of Trump hating Christopher Steele's dirty dossier that Hillary bought and paid for before they ever used it in any FISA application, is remarkable to me.
+But the fact that they knew and had questions about, and our own intelligence community had real grave concerns about the authenticity of Trump hating Christopher Steele's dirty dossier that Hillary bought and paid for before they ever used it in any FISA application is remarkable to me.

 And they did it anyway.

-Let me see if I can capture his cadence.
+You know, in Rod Rosenstein's infamous words, wow, on FISA, let me see if I can capture his cadence.

 And if it's not, you know, there are severe consequences.